 The intent sent by the customer to the 3GPP network may look like the following: “Plan a leisure stroll path from <Address or the GPS coordinates of home> to <name or the GPS coordinates of the park> that avoids obstacles and difficult terrains.
 Send the planned path to my robot.
 I plan to spend around 45mins in the park.
 Send my robot updated ETR in real-time.”

-The 6G core network receives the intent via the UE on the AI robot.
-The 6G core network parses the request (e.g., using an AI Agent), identifying the distinct needs for navigation and communication services.
+The 6G network receives the intent via the UE on the AI robot.
+The 6G network parses the request (e.g., using an AI Agent), identifying the distinct needs for navigation and communication services.
 The network maps these needs into specific 3GPP services such as environment sensing, AI processing, dynamic path planning, and alert events.
 In this process, the 6GC reasons and self-reflect to decide and plan the optimal services to use and their interconnectivity.

-The 6G network with AI mechanisms (e.g., AI Agents in the 6G core network) arranges and interconnects multiple 3GPP/6G services for providing the requested customized service.
+The 6G network with AI mechanisms (e.g., AI Agents in the 6G network) arranges and interconnects multiple 3GPP/6G services for providing the requested customized service.
 For example, the 6GS may configure the following four capabilities and interconnects them in that order.

 The environment sensing capability (e.g., ISAC) for generating a 3D map of the general area between the customer’s current location and the destination (Parisian peri-urban park).